 Evening approaches and we headed for the famous Forsyth Park Fountain which movie buffs may recognize from the movie Midnight in the Garden of Good and Evil.

 Jekyll Island is a small barrier island off the coast, once home to locals and a vacation spot for wealthy Georgians.
 It has an old historic resort, the location for the movie "The Legend of Bagger Vance," a sea turtle rescue center, and an old fishing pie.
-I was headed for the pier.
+I headed for the pier.

 Chanced upon this fisherman who'd caught a crab with his flip flop.